swgriffith/terraform-kubernetes-anyscale-foundation-modules/examples/aws/eks-private/README.md

 # Anyscale AWS EKS Example - Private Networking
 This example creates the resources to run Anyscale on AWS EKS with private networking (only accessible via VPN).

+The content of this module should be used as a starting point and modified to your own security and infrastructure requirements.

 ## Getting Started

 ### Prerequisites